 Sub Iferror_Example1() Dim i As Integer For i = 2 To 6 Cells(i, 3).Value = WorksheetFunction.IfError( Next i End Sub

 Step 6: One of the problems in VBA while accessing the worksheet functions we don’t get to see the arguments like how we have seen in the worksheet.
-You need to be absolutely sure about the arguments we are using.
+You need to be sure about the arguments we are using.

-This is the reason before I show you the IFERROR in VBA I have shown you the syntax of worksheet function.
+This is the reason before I show you the IFERROR in VBA, I have shown you the syntax of the worksheet function.

-First argument here is “Value” i.e. what is the cell you want to check Before this apply the calculation in Cell.
+The first argument here is “Value,” i.e., what is the cell you want to check?
+Before this, apply the calculation in Cell.

 Now, in the VBA, apply the codes below.

 Sub Iferror_Example1() Dim i As Integer For i = 2 To 6 Cells(i, 4).Value = WorksheetFunction.IfError(Cells(i, 3).Value, "Not Found") Next i End Sub

 Now IFERROR function checks for any error in column C. If any error finds it will show the result as “Not Found” in column D.

 Types of Errors, VBA IFERROR, Can Find

 #N/A, #VALUE!, #REF!, #DIV/0!, #NUM!, #NAME?, or #NULL!.

 This has been a guide to VBA IFERROR Function.
 Here, we learned how to use the VBA IFERROR function in Excel, practical examples, and a downloadable template.
 Below you can find some useful Excel VBA articles: –